KEEP IT FUN!

 Remember that Sports Betting is Entertainment

-Sports Betting has certainly reached critical mass in the US and it’s growth has shows no sign of slowing.
+Sports Betting has certainly reached critical mass in the US and it’s growth has shown no sign of slowing.
 If you’re a sports fan, you can’t escape the topic— the ads are everywhere.
 Even a local sports legend from your SEATTLE SUUUUUPERSONICS, Shawn “Reign Man” Kemp, was there to place the first legal sports bet in Washington state.

 We get it—as sports fans we are aware that gambling has been a part of sports since the beginning of time.
 The two are often inexorably intertwined amongst some fans, office groups, and illegal channels.
 That said, we want you to be aware of the risks and have a plan if you decide to wager.
 Whether you’re new and it’s your first wager or you’ve been gambling for years; if you bet—bet responsibly.
 Keep it fun!